 Only purely electrostatic ion optics can be used for experiments with very heavy molecules or clusters; suitable magnetic deflection systems would have to have enormous dimensions.
 Unlike the set-up in a magnetic system, the deflecting and focusing electrostatic units sit inside the vacuum chamber.
 The system utilizes a total of 16 quadrupole units for the beam focusing and 16 deflection units.
 The vacuum must be much better than in other ion storage rings: in the CSR, the density must be 1016 times less than in the atmosphere, corresponding to a pressure below 10-13 mbar.

-The vacuum chamber surrounding the ion beam in the CSR has a temperature of around minus 263 degrees Celsius.
-The temperature is even lower at 28 points distributed within the ring (nearly minus 271 degrees Celsius) in order to also freeze out the most volatile gases on a cold surface.
+The vacuum chamber surrounding the ion beam in the CSR has a temperature of around minus 263 degrees Celsius (-441 degrees Fahrenheit).
+The temperature is even lower at 28 points distributed within the ring (nearly minus 271 degrees Celsius or minus 456 degrees Fahrenheit) in order to also freeze out the most volatile gases on a cold surface.
 A refrigerator distributes liquid helium (initially in the superfluid state) in a system of pipes which winds around the ring several times.
-In accordance with the onion skin principle, internal walls screen the terrestrial thermal radiation to minus 230 degrees Celsius or minus 180 degrees Celsius.
+In accordance with the onion skin principle, internal walls screen the terrestrial thermal radiation to minus 230 degrees Celsius or minus 180 degrees Celsius (-382 or -292 degrees Fahrenheit).
 All this takes place in an outer vacuum system – the insulating vacuum which prevents any heat conduction to the outside.

 The mechanical design is determined by the cryogenic temperature requirement.
-Nearly all materials shrink in the cold – a one-meter long stainless steel tube by around three millimeters when it is cooled from 20 degrees Celsius to -263 degrees Celsius.
+Nearly all materials shrink in the cold — a one-meter-long (3.3-foot-long) stainless steel tube by around three millimeters when it is cooled from 20 degrees Celsius to -263 degrees Celsius (-441 degrees Fahrenheit).
 Flexible metal bellows decouple the components, and all components of the ion optics are anchored separately to concrete plinths.